keithrambo/sjslteamcheckin/README.md

 # sjslteamcheckin
-A application for SJSL teams to use during COVID-19
+A application for SJSL teams to use for game day health checks during COVID-19